mopioid/Borderlands-Commander/README.md

 | Select Position       | Selects the next slot for saving and restoring positions in the current map.      |
 | Teleport Forward      | Teleports you a short distance forward (including through objects).               |

 In addition, Borderlands Commander allows you to create hotkeys for your own custom console commands.
 See: [Custom Commands in Borderlands Commander](https://github.com/mopioid/Borderlands-Commander/wiki/Custom-Commands).
+Join the [Discord Server](https://discord.gg/54DE8uXvHE) to exchange custom commanders with other users!
 Included with Commander are four default commands:

 | Action                | Description                                                                       |
 |-----------------------|-----------------------------------------------------------------------------------|